flywheel-apps/flywheel-tutorials/bids/debug-bids-curation/Setup_Pycharm.md

 ![Launch the debugger](pics/Launch_the_debugger.png)

-Click on the "Console" tab and you'll see you are running, yay!
+Click on the "Console" tab, and you'll see you are running, yay!

 ![Click on the Console.png](pics/Click_on_the_Console.png)